sd18fall/ThePerfectDate/docs/aboutus.md

 **1. All the losers who tested our game and gave us amazing feedback!**

-**2. Ben Hill, Peter Segar, Ashley Swanson, Vivien Chen for their patience and continuous feedback throughout the entire project!**
+**2. Ben Hill, Peter Segar, Ashley Swanson, and Vivien Chen for their patience and continuous feedback throughout the entire project!**

 **3. Doki Doki Literature Club, Undertale, and Can Your Pet for the game inspiration.
-We couldn't have done it without your amazing work!**
+We couldn't have done it without their amazing work!**